-\begin{rem} Let $B$ be a convex Scott closed set in a semitopological cone $C$.
-Then we have the following facts: \begin{itemize} \item[($b_1$)] If the set $B$ has a maximum, then any linear continuous functional $f : C \rightarrow \overline{\Bbb R}_+$ is a support fuctional for $B$.
+\begin{rem} Let $B$ be a convex closed set in a semitopological cone $C$.
+Then we have the following facts: \begin{itemize} \item[($d_1$)] If the set $B$ has a maximum, then any linear continuous functional $f : C \rightarrow \overline{\Bbb R}_+$ is a c-support functional for $B$.